-Under the Florida Medicaid Estate Recovery Program, if a decedent was covered under Medicaid it is important to be aware of the potential for Medicaid to make a claim as a creditor against the estate for reimbursement of benefits paid out during the decedent's live age 55 and over.
+Under the Florida Medicaid Estate Recovery Program, if a decedent was covered under Medicaid it is important to be aware of the potential for Medicaid to make a claim as a creditor against the estate for reimbursement of benefits paid out for the decedent’s medical care at age 55 and over.
 Non-exempt estate assets may be used to satisfy these claims.

 Medicaid may not seek to recover the debt if they receive adequate proof that the deceased recipient was survived by a spouse, a minor child (under 21), or a child who has been determined by the Social Security Administration to be blind or permanently and totally disabled.

-Before opening probate, when a decedent was covered under Medicaid we recommend the heirs contact the Medicaid office of the decedent's domicile state to determine if claims against the estate are expected to be filed.
+Before opening probate, when a decedent was covered under Medicaid we recommend the heirs contact the Medicaid office of the decedent's domicile state to determine if Medicaid is owed.

 In Florida, the statewide Medicaid office can be reached at 877-357-3268.

 Relevant statutes are here: